CartoDB/cartodb-postgresql/CONTRIBUTING.md

 Scripts would be best coded in a way to be usable both for creation and upgrade of the objects.
-This means using CREATE OR REPLACE for the functions, and whatever it takes to check existance of any previous version of objects in other cases.
+This means using CREATE OR REPLACE for the functions, and whatever it takes to check existence of any previous version of objects in other cases.

 When used as an extension (probably always from version 0.2.0 onwards)